OpenBB-finance/OpenBB/cli/README.md

 ## Overview

-The OpenBB CLI is a command line interface that wraps [OpenBB Platform](https://docs.openbb.co/platform).
+The OpenBB Platform CLI is a command line interface that wraps [OpenBB Platform](https://docs.openbb.co/platform).

 It offers a convenient way to interact with the OpenBB Platform and its extensions, as well as automate data collection via OpenBB Routine Scripts.